sam-almighty/Activity-Tracker-with-LogDNA/monitor_events.md

 You can export events through a view in the web UI, or programmatically by using a REST API.

-Consider the following information when you export events:
+Consider the following information when you export log data:
 * You export a set of event entries.
-* To define the set of data that you want to export, you can apply filter and searches.
+To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
+* From the Web UI, when you export events, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
+To get the data, you must click the link and download the compressed file.
+* When you export events programmatically, you can choose to send an email or to write events into your terminal.
-* The maximum number of lines that you can export is 20,000.
+* The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.

-To make the EU-DE (Frankfurt) location EU compliant, the export function is **not available** in **Frankfurt**.
-The download website for the exported logs is currently located outside the EU.
-{: important}
+* When you export events, you have a limit of lines that you can export in a request.
+You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
+The maximum number of lines that you can export through the UI is `10.000` lines.
+The maximum number of lines that you can export per API request is `500.000` lines.

 ### By using the REST API
 {: #mon_export_api}

 You can export events programmatically by using the LogDNA REST API.
-[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-export#export_api).
+[Learn more](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-export#export_api).

 When you export events programmatically, consider the following information:

-* You can choose to send an email or to stream events in to your terminal.
+* You can choose to send an email or to stream events into your terminal.
 * You must use a service key that is used to pass the credentials that must be used when you make an export REST API call.

     You must have **manager** role for the {{site.data.keyword.at_full_notm}} instance or service to view and generate service keys in the web UI.